 One thing that you can’t forget about Armenia is the tastiest and the most appetizing dishes of a national cuisine which reflects the traditions and the history of ancient Armenia.
 The Armenians inherited diverse and rich cuisine from their ancestors.

 The other traditional dish of Armenian cuisine is the famous “Tolma” or “Dolma”.
 The Armenians have more than 50 types of traditional Dolma.
 It is considered to be the second main dish in Armenian tables which is made with cabbage leaves, or grape leaves, rice, minced meat, and other species.
 They also use vegetables (pepper, eggplant, tomato) instead of cabbage leaves.
 They wrap the leaves around the minced meat and rice and cook it with olive oil.
-In the result, it becomes very tasty.
+As the result, it becomes very tasty.
 So, if you are in Armenia try this dish without a doubt.

 The fish has its special place in Armenian cuisine.
 The locals like to make fish, especially “Ishkhan”, “Taraph” “Sig”.
 They have numerous ways of making it.
 If you want to try the tastiest fish in Armenia, you should visit Sevan city (it takes an hour to get there).
 Besides, that Armenians have a special festival dedicated to fish which takes place in Abovyan city.